auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 - Insight is finding a good gradient or rule which gets us closer to the optimal function
 - Wisdom is a shareable insight which can update the predictive function of others

-Discuss Karl Friston's free energy minimization principle.
-Detail further on decision boundaries being the essence of intelligence.
-DIKIW model, data is reality, information is the decision, knowledge, insight is generalizing by finding a good gradient or rule, wisdom is the shareable insight.

-~
+Joscha Bach proposes consciousness arises from a neural network minimizing a loss function, closing the difference between the predictive function and reality.
 If our conscious experience arises from the activity of a neural network in a markov blanket, a system of self-contained information processing, then other neural networks potentially have a separate conscious experience of their own.
 The neurons which regulate our gut are called the enteric nervous system.

 "The enteric nervous system in humans consists of some 500 million neurons (including the various types of Dogiel cells), 0.5% of the number of neurons in the brain, five times as many as the one hundred million neurons in the human spinal cord, and about ​2⁄3 as many as in the whole nervous system of a cat," -- [Wikipedia](https://en.wikipedia.org/wiki/Enteric_nervous_system)